NGS360/Documentation/README.md

 ### CLI

-Provides a basic CLI interface to the REST server in place of using the Front-End GUI
+Provides a basic CLI interface (ngs or ngs360) to the REST server in place of using the Front-End GUI

+ngs register-workflow <platform> <workflow file> - This returns a NGS360 DB id of the workflow ngs run-workflow <workflow id> <input yaml>

 ### Front-End Application